MarketIN-Inc/marketin_laravel_bridge/README.md

 - The persisted Marketin parameters (`pid`, `cid`, `aid`) always override transaction metadata when conversions are queued.
 This guarantees that the marketing product ID captured from the landing URL is the same ID sent to the Marketin API, even when your checkout stores a separate catalog primary key.
 - When the package overwrites `metadata.product_id` with the marketing PID, the original catalog value is preserved as `metadata.catalog_product_id` so your application can still reconcile orders locally.
 - The `event_type` field defaults to `"purchase"` (configurable via `payments.providers.paystack.defaults.eventType` in `config/marketin.php`).
 The dispatcher automatically normalizes `eventType` (camelCase) to `event_type` (snake_case) before posting to the API, so your application meets the API contract without manual field mapping.
+- The Laravel session ID is captured when the conversion is queued and mirrored to both `sessionId` and `session_id` in the API request.
+Webhook flows reuse the cached identifier to stay aligned with browser-based automation.

 ```bash
 # For database queues